 Desert soils are one of the biggest obstacles when planning a desert garden theme.
 They are generally highly alkaline with a pH of around eight or higher.
 Most plants thrive in moderate pH levels of 6 to 6.5, which means your plant choices are limited.

 The best option is to choose plants that are native to your area.
-Native plants are specially adapted to the soil, weather and arid conditions of desert zones.
-Plan your landscape with this in mind and use a few other desert garden tips for the
+Native plants are specially adapted to the soil, weather, and arid conditions of desert zones.
+Plan your landscape with this in mind and use a few other desert garden tips for the most suitable garden.

 Desert Garden Tips